briplomo1/Workout/README.md

 # Workout
-App to log and provide logisitcs on workout data
+App to log and provide logistics on workout data